isl-org/OpenBot/controller/flutter/README.md

 Use the `accelerator` and `brake` buttons to move forward/backward.

-- Pressing the `acceletator` will accelerate the robot to full speed within 2 seconds.
+- Pressing the `accelerator` will accelerate the robot to full speed within 2 seconds.
 When you release the button, the robot will slow down to a stop (stop speed set to 0% of the maximum speed, can be adjusted).
 - Pressing the `brake` button will immediately stop the robot.
 If we hold the brake for another second, the robot will start moving backwards until it reaches the maximum reverse speed in one second.
 When we let go of the brake, the